-1.Action: We have year groups with a number of pupils who have a combination of protected characteristics and vulnerabilities which contribute to a significant gap in attainment and progress between them and other children (boys, eligible for the Pupil Premium Grant, on the SEND register and writing in the early years.
-Girls and higher level mathematics as they near the upper year groups in school).
-We intend to initiate a range of evidence-based interventions and targeted support which will enable us to see the pupils' attainment increase to bring them at least in line with their peers.
+1. Action: We have year groups with a number of pupils who have a combination of characteristics and vulnerabilities which contribute to a significant gap in attainment and progress between them and other children (children on the SEND register and writing and maths for a minority in KS1.
+Boys and girls greater depth writing in upper KS2).
+We intend to initiate a range of targeted support which will enable us to see the pupils' attainment increase to bring them at least in line with their peers.

-Actions and expect impact
+Actions and expected impact